Rale7/LanacAlataPrevodjenjaIEmuliranja/README.md

 ## Platform

 You need to run this project on the Linux operating system and the required tools.
-For compilation are GC, Make, Flex, and Bison.
+For compilation are GCC, Make, Flex, and Bison.

 If you have all these tools, just type